KosmosWerner/ScikitLearn.Net/README.md

 ### Installing Python Locally

-If you prefer a local Python installation, **Install [Python.Included](https://github.com/henon/Python.Included) [NuGet package](https://www.nuget.org/packages/Python.Included/3.11.6) (version 3.11.6)** Then add the following code to initialize the environment:
+If you prefer a local Python installation, **install [Python.Included](https://github.com/henon/Python.Included) [NuGet package](https://www.nuget.org/packages/Python.Included/3.11.6) (version 3.11.6)** and then add the following code to initialize the environment:

 ```csharp
 using Python.Included;